satoshi-takano/OpenGraph/README.md

 }
 ```

-If you want to use Rx interface, use an extension below.
+If you want to use Rx interface, copy an extension below to your own project.
 ```swift
 extension Reactive where Base: OpenGraph {
     static func fetch(url: URL?) -> Observable<OpenGraph> {